Community Edition | Enterprise Edition

 SWIRL uses django-environ to load critical settings from a file named .env.

-• The .env.dist file contains default settings.
+• .env.dist contains default settings.

 • If no .env file exists, the install.sh script copies .env.dist to .env.

-Example .env File:
+Example .env file:

 SECRET_KEY=your-secret-key